Tips to help you boost your sleep hygiene

 Eat a healthy diet and avoid large meals before bedtime.
 Wait two to three hours after your last meal before going to bed.
 This allows digestion to occur and the contents of your stomach to move into your small intestine, helping to prevent heartburn and reflux which can wake you up.

-If your inability to stay asleep is becoming more and more frequent, you may have sleep apnea.
+Good sleep hygiene aside, if your inability to stay asleep is becoming more and more frequent, you may have sleep apnea.
 Of the 54 million people in the United States thought to be living with sleep apnea, it is estimated that about 80 percent do not have a formal diagnosis.
 Sleep apnea happens when a person lies down to sleep and the muscles in the throat relax.
 This may lead to a shift in the tongue and soft palate, causing the airway to narrow so much that it briefly closes off partially or completely.
 This disrupts breathing and may reduce the level of oxygen in the blood.

 Drops in oxygen levels alert the brain that something isn’t working as it should.
 As oxygen level continues to drop, the sleeper wakes themself up, tensing the muscles of the airway to re-establish breathing.